campoy/justforfunc/22-perf/post.md

 # Conclusion

-So, it seems like creating one goroutine per row is the fastest option, but probably this changes given different image sizes.
+So, it seems like creating one goroutine per column is the fastest option, but probably this changes given different image sizes.
 It is time to write benchmarks (they're already written in the repo!), look at the traces and pprof data and make sensible and informed decisions.